 The Baader-Meinhof Phenomenon is the phenomenon where something recently learned suddenly appears ‘everywhere’.
 Also called Frequency Bias (or Illusion), the Baader-Meinhof Phenomenon is the seeming appearance of a newly-learned – or paid attention to – concept in unexpected places.

-Where Did the Idea of a Frequency Bias Come From?
+Where Did the Idea of a Frequency Illusion Come From?

-Linguist Arnold Zwicky first put the term Frequency Bias to paper in 2006, in a delightfully named piece [PDF], Why Are We So Illuded?
+Linguist Arnold Zwicky first put the term Frequency Illusion to paper in 2006, in a delightfully named piece [PDF], Why Are We So Illuded?

-Zwicky defined the Frequency Bias as first ‘noticing’… then ‘believing’ something happens a whole lot.
+Zwicky defined the Frequency Illusion as first ‘noticing’… then ‘believing’ something happens a whole lot.
 Further, he posited it as a crossover of two other fundamental biases:

 - Selective Attention – Brains are very good at tuning out non-relevant information, so we suddenly notice and surface related information.